cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     `-d`), this technique is deprecated and will be removed from future versions of the API.

+### Executing Queries After Initialization

-You can also specify a custom list of queries that will be executed once, just after the database is created and configured.
-These queries will be executed as the *superuser* (`postgres`), connected to the `postgres`
+You can specify a custom list of queries that will be executed once, immediately after the cluster is created and configured.
+These queries will be executed as the *superuser* (`postgres`) against three different databases, in this specific order:

-database:
+1. The `postgres` database (`postInit` section)
+2. The `template1` database (`postInitTemplate` section)
+3. The application database (`postInitApplication` section)

+For each of these sections, CloudNativePG provides two ways to specify custom queries, executed in the following order:

+- As a list of SQL queries in the cluster's definition (`postInitSQL`, `postInitTemplateSQL`, and `postInitApplicationSQL` stanzas)
+- As a list of Secrets and/or ConfigMaps, each containing a SQL script to be executed (`postInitSQLRefs`, `postInitTemplateSQLRefs`, and `postInitApplicationSQLRefs` stanzas).
+Secrets are processed before ConfigMaps.

+Objects in each list will be processed sequentially.

+!!!
+Warning
+    Use the `postInit`, `postInitTemplate`, and `postInitApplication` options with extreme care, as queries are run as a superuser and can disrupt the entire cluster.
+An error in any of those queries will interrupt the bootstrap phase, leaving the cluster incomplete and requiring manual intervention.

+!!!
+Important
+    Ensure the existence of entries inside the ConfigMaps or Secrets specified in `postInitSQLRefs`, `postInitTemplateSQLRefs`, and
+    `postInitApplicationSQLRefs`, otherwise the bootstrap will fail.
+Errors in any of those SQL files will prevent the bootstrap phase from completing successfully.

+The following example runs a single SQL query as part of the `postInitSQL`
+stanza:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1